AMERICA'S "RUST BELT" AND THE RISE OF TRUMP

 SPIEGEL: That is an interesting choice of words.
 In your opinion, does that have to do with the fact that much of what used to be cities has disappeared?
 The tangible plays an ever smaller role, the imagined an ever greater one.

 Heathcott: Yes!
 The weakening of the unions and the withdrawal of capital have left a huge vacuum.
 Unions were important institutions for working class people to get their political education.
 That has disappeared from our society.
 The local and regional newspapers also fell by the wayside.
-Right-wing media have taken this place.
+Right-wing media have overtaken this space.

 SPIEGEL: The black community has been struggling with a drug epidemic for some time.
 In recent years, the opioid crisis among whites has moved into the public eye.
 To what extent is the drug problem a symptom of urban and community decline?